 - Instructional materials: textbooks, syllabi, audio-visual materials, case studies, workbooks, problems, etc. In the case of computer-assisted instruction, interactive video, or for courses and programs delivered by television, examples of courseware and supplemental instructional materials.

 - Grade samples of assignments, written exercise, skill performance, quiz, or exam that contributes to students' final grades.

 - Instructors' qualifications (Resume or CV), including relevant education and work experience.

 - Class rosters/grade lists documenting inclusive dates of student attendance and performance.
 All personal information (name, Social Security number, etc.) needs to be redacted.

-- Student (and, if available, managerial) evaluations of instructors' classroom performance and the learning experiences.
+- Student (and, if available, managerial) evaluations of instructors' teaching styles and methods; overall program,and sponsoring organization.

 4. Participating organizations must maintain permanent official records of students' participation and performance in any course or program that is reviewed and sponsoring organizations must demonstrate the capability to store and retrieve student records for the period covered by the credit recommendations.

 - All evaluation sessions are supervised by an NCCRS staff member.